foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 Select **Build Project** from the Project drop-down menu in the |arcgnu| main menu or click |icon16|.
 In the middle of the |arcgnu| main interface, select Console to view the logs during the compilation process.
-When the message 'Finished building target: Core_test.elf' is displayed, the compilation is successful, and the compiled executable file Core_test.elf can be seen in the **Project Explorer** as shown in the following figure.
+When the message "Finished building target: Core_test.elf" is displayed, the compilation is successful, and the compiled executable file Core_test.elf can be seen in the **Project Explorer** as shown in the following figure.